Doctors Note Logo

 • Increased dental cavities or gum disease

-If you're experiencing these symptoms and want to understand whether they might be related to your medication or another underlying cause, you can use Ubie's free AI-powered dry mouth symptom checker to get personalized insights in just a few minutes before your next doctor's visit.
+If you're experiencing these symptoms and want to understand whether they might be related to your medication or another underlying cause, take Ubie's free AI symptom checker in just 3 minutes to get personalized insights before your next doctor's visit.

 Quick Relief Strategies